pactumjs/pactumjs.github.io/contract-testing.md

 ### Assumed Behavior

 Assumed behavior is recorded during unit tests or component tests that are executed in consumers pipeline.
 Each assumed behavior is recorded as an **interaction**.
-All these interactions are published to **PactumJS Flow Server** using [pactum-flow-plugin](https://www.npmjs.com/package/pactum-flow-plugin)
+All these interactions are published to **PactumJS Flow Server** using [pactum-flow-plugin](https://www.npmjs.com/package/pactum-flow-plugin).

+- Use interactions in your component tests or unit tests.
+- Specify the provider id & flow name in the interactions.
+- Add pactum-flow-plugin reporter.

 <!-- tabs:start -->